 White clover (Trifolium repens) is a low-growing perennial plant that’s native to Europe and Central Asia.
-It has been naturalized all over the world as a yard crop.
-Its most distinguishable features are its smooth, trifoliolate leaves and white flowers.
-Despite its inconspicuous appearance, apparently, this plant possesses some great culinary and medicinal uses.
+It’s one you’re likely very familiar with, as it has been naturalized all over the world as a common lawn plant.
+Its most distinguishable features are the shamrock-shaped, smooth, trifoliolate leaves and clusters of white flowers.
+Often overlooked and lost amongst lawns, white clover actually possesses some great culinary and medicinal uses.

 Edibility and culinary use

 All aerial parts of this plant are edible, including the stems, leaves, flowers, and seed pods.
-The leaves and flowers have a delicate, sweet taste.
-They can be used fresh right after harvesting or dried for later use.
-The most common way to consume the leaves and flowers is to brew them to make a sweet and relaxing tisane.
+The leaves and flowers have a delicate, sweet taste and can be used fresh right after harvesting or dried for later use.
+The most common way to consume the leaves and flowers is to brew them to make a white clover herbal infusion.

-Then, fresh leaves also taste great in a salad, soup, and vegetable stir-fry while dried leaves can add a vanilla-like flavor to baked goods.
-Likewise, dried clover flowers are also great for adding flavor to baked goods as well as jelly and cool beverages.
-Fresh while clover flowers can also be used as an edible garnish in various dishes.
+Fresh leaves also taste great in a salad, soup, or vegetable stir-fry.
+While dried leaves can add a mild, vanilla-like flavor to baked goods.
+Dried clover flowers are also great for adding flavor to baked goods as well as jelly and cool beverages.
+Fresh white clover flowers can also be used as an edible garnish in various dishes.

 Additionally, you can use white clover as a substitute for red clover.
 While both plants don’t exactly have the same flavor, they’re similar enough to be used interchangeably.
 For example, dried white clover flowers and seed pods can be ground to make gluten-free flour, just like with red clover flowers.

 Compared to its cousin, the red clover, white clover is less popular in the herbal medicine realm.
 It also has fewer health benefits.
 But, that doesn’t mean white clover is useless as a herbal remedy.
-To begin with, it contains a lot of essential vitamin and minerals, including vitamins A, B2, B3, C, and E as well as magnesium, potassium, chromium, and calcium.
-Due to its nutritional content, this herb is often used as a natural remedy in various communities around the world, including Turkish, Indian, and Native Americans.
+It contains a lot of essential vitamins and minerals.
+Including vitamins A, B2, B3, C, and E as well as magnesium, potassium, chromium, and calcium.
+Due to its nutritional content, white clover is often used as a natural remedy in communities around the world.
+Turkish, Indian, and also Native American herbalists have used white clover in various remedies.

-A white clover infusion can be used to treat fever, coughs, and colds.
-It’s also good for treating common cold symptoms, such as upset stomachs, nausea, and dizziness.
-White clover herbal tea can treat rheumatic aches and arthritis.
-It can also be used as an eyewash to cure minor eye infections or applied on the skin to heal wounds, burns, ulcers, and sores.
+A white clover infusion can boost the immune system and treat fever, coughs, and colds.
+It’s also good for treating common cold symptoms, such as congestion and headaches.
+White clover herbal tea could treat rheumatic aches and joint pain too.
+Other uses include use as an antiseptic eyewash to treat minor eye infections.
+Or, the leaves can be applied as a poultice to heal external wounds, burns, ulcers, and sores.

 White clover is becoming more and more popular among gardeners.
 It looks great as a grass alternative.
-It’s an excellent creeping ground cover; it’s easy to maintain, moderately drought-resistant, and requires no fertilizer.
-Then, as a nitrogen fixator, this plant can improve your garden’s soil fertility.
-It also helps other plants in your garden by attracting pollinators such as butterflies and bees.
-And of course, you get the added bonus of having a reliable and convenient source of food and medicinal herb.
+It’s an excellent creeping ground cover; it’s easy to maintain, moderately drought-resistant and requires no fertilizer.
+As a nitrogen fixator, white clover can actually improve your garden’s soil fertility.
+It also attracts bees and other pollinators which is beneficial if you have a vegetable garden.
+And of course, you get the added bonus of having a convenient source of a tasty, medicinal potherb.

-You should be able to get white clover seeds online or from a local plant nursery.
-Choose a sunny location with moist, rich soil.
+You should be able to get white clover seeds online.
+Choose a location with moist, rich soil in the sun or partial shade.
 Aerate the soil, water the area daily to moisten the soil, and remove any weeds that might hinder the clover’s growth.
-It’s recommended to starting sowing the seeds in spring or summer.
+It’s recommended to start sowing the seeds in spring or summer.

-Sow the seeds evenly over the area and bury them under ¼” layer of soil.
+Sow the seeds evenly over the area and bury them under a ¼” layer of soil.
 The seeds should start germinating in 10 to 15 days.
 Water the area daily to ensure optimum growth until the plants are well established.
-Do not fertilize these plants as doing so will kill them.
+Do not fertilize white clover as doing so will kill them.

 White clover is generally safe to consume in moderation.
-However, due to its blood-thinning effect, it might increase the risk of bleeding.
+However, it can have a blood-thinning effect and might increase the risk of bleeding.
 So, it’s best to stop consuming this herb at least 2 weeks before a scheduled surgery.
-This blood-thinning property might also interact with hypertension medications.
-Consult your doctor before including this herb in your diet.
+This blood-thinning property might also interact with hypertension and blood-thinning medications.
+If you take medication it’s best to consult your doctor before including white clover in your diet.

 Despite its humble appearance, there’s no denying that white clover is a very useful plant to have around.
 It’s not only good for your garden, but it’s also great for your health.
-Moreover, its lush green foliage will stay gorgeous all throughout the summer and sometimes, even winter as well.
-With white clover, you’ll have a beautiful garden all year round.
+Moreover, its lush green foliage will stay gorgeous all throughout the summer and often into winter as well.
+For more tasty wild edibles to find in your backyard check out our guide to eating weeds.
+It has lots of foraging and identification tips, and even recipe ideas.

 Writen by Cornelia Tjandra